mongodb/libbson/doc/bson_unichar_t.rst

 Description
 -----------

-:symbol:`bson_unichar_t <bson_unichar_t>` provides an abstraction on a single unicode character.
+:symbol:`bson_unichar_t` provides an abstraction on a single unicode character.
 It is the 32-bit representation of a character.
 As UTF-8 can contain multi-byte characters, this should be used when iterating through UTF-8 text.

 .. only:: html